Popliteus Muscle - “The Key of the Knee”

 There are many ways to use manual therapy to release restrictions in the popliteus muscle.
 In the video below Dr. Abelson demonstrates one way to do this from a weight bearing position.

 The Popliteal Squat Release - Motion Specific Release™: Anytime there is a knee injury you should suspect involvement of the popliteus muscle.
 Fortunately there are some very effective soft tissue procedures that can be used to help resolve a popliteus injury and improve its overall function.
 (This video will be public on 02/24/2021)

 KINETIC CHAIN CONSIDERATIONS

-Besides the popliteus muscle itself, there are some very important kinetic chain consideration that must be considered with any injury to the popliteus muscle (popliteal symptoms).
+Besides the popliteus muscle itself, there are some very important kinetic chain consideration with any injury to the popliteus muscle (popliteal symptoms).